sgalles/ceylon-dddsample/README.md

 * `ceylon compile`
 * `ceylon war dddsample/1.0.0  -R webapp`

-The war file `dddsample-1.0.0.war` is created at the root of your the project
+The war file `dddsample-1.0.0.war` is created at the root of the project

 *(note : at the time of writing Ceylon 1.2 is not yet available, so you may have to recompile a Ceylon distribution from source)*